-Also, getting rid of the subsides to help people pay for coverage this will only aggravate the problem since less people, who are more likely to be healthy, will be able to afford to buy insurance.
+Also, getting rid of the subsidies to help people pay for coverage will only aggravate the problem since fewer people, who are more likely to be healthy, will be able to afford to buy insurance.
 In addition to getting rid of the individual mandates, the Graham-Cassidy plan also allows insurance companies to charge people with pre-existing conditions higher premiums based on their health status or medical history.
-Also, the plan repeals the penalties for large employers that fail to offer affordable health insurance to their employees.
+Further, the plan repeals the penalties for large employers that fail to offer affordable health insurance to their employees.

 The plan provides certain provisions for certain populations in certain states.
-For Native Americans and Alaska Natives enrolled in Medicaid expansion prior to 2020, they could continue to be eligible after that point.
+Native Americans and Alaska Natives enrolled in Medicaid expansion prior to 2020 could continue to be eligible after that point.
 Alaska would also receive a 25% boost in federal matching funds for Medicaid due to its defined high level of poverty.
 In addition, Alaska would be eligible for a $500 million pot of money for states that have been granted a certain type of federal waiver.
-The only other state to meet this criteria is Hawaii.
+The only other state to meet the criteria is Hawaii.
 This part of the plan is most likely aimed at the senators of Alaska, who expressed concern about their residents would fare in the Graham-Cassidy plan, in hopes of gaining their votes to pass the bill.

-The CBO has not had time to do a full examination of the Graham-Cassidy plan and are saying they will need several weeks to do so.
+The CBO has not had time to do a full examination of the Graham-Cassidy plan and is saying they’ll need several weeks to do so.
 The Republican senators supporting this plan do not want to wait for that before proceeding to a vote because they would like to pass the bill before September 30th.
 The reasoning behind this is that they would only need a party-line majority vote (50) in order to pass it.
 After September 30th, they will need 60 votes.